dr-lastname/dr-lastname.github.io/index.md

 # Hi!
-H. B. Acharya Here.
+I'm H. B. Acharya, and I go by dr-lastname.

-I'm an Assistant Professor at the Rochester Institute of Technology, and an old geek.
+I'm an Assistant Professor at the Rochester Institute of Technology, and a proud geek. :)

 As a programmer, I completely understand how important it is to divide our work into modules; but it is in intersections and gaps, where fields collide, that the most creative ideas come from.
 So my interests cover more than one area.
   - Networks, Equipment, and Protocols.